 Poetry & Place | El Cerrito

-The spring reading will be hosted by El Cerrito poet laureate, Maw Shein Win.
-Featured readers include former U.S. poet laureate Robert Haas and El Cerrito poet Michelle Lin, plus an all-ages open mic.
+The spring reading will be hosted by El Cerrito poet laureate, Maw Shein Win, who will also read.
+Featured readers include Rafael Jesus Gonzalez, poet laureate of Berkeley; Indigo Moor, poet laureate of Sacramento; and Kim Shuck, poet laureate of San Francisco.
+An all-ages open mic will follow the readings.

 In October 2015, the Arts and Culture Commission unanimously agreed to establish a Poet Laureate Program funded by the City’s Art in Public Places Program.
 The Commission envisions that the laureate will create and lead activities that will raise the status of poetry in the everyday consciousness of El Cerrito residents and inspire writing and performances of poetry among all age groups.

 The goals of the Poet Laureate Program are to:

 • Promote literature and the arts in the City

 • Inspire/encourage residents in their writing and personal expression